Malta citizenship by merit: details explained

 4. Four-tier Due Diligence review

-All Malta citizenship by merit applicants undergo a comprehensive four-tier Due Diligence check:
+All Malta citizenship by merit applicants undergo a comprehensive four-tier Due Diligence check conducted by the Community Malta Agency:

 1. Tier 1 — security screening.
 Criminal history, terrorism links, and organised crime associations are checked across international law-enforcement databases.